alexgshijan/rev_notes/Revision Notes/Maths/2.4 - Statistical Distribution/Binomial Distribution.md

 **Calc Method**
 - Use the `Distribution` submenu
+- Since this method uses discrete data, you need to factor in the 'equal to' part of the signs.

 **Table Method**
 - If the success probability is greater than 0.5, use the failure probability instead and calculate using the failures.